hunternsk/open-zcash-pool/README.md

     "coin": "zec",
     // Give unique name to each instance
     "name": "main",
-    // Unique id for each instance
+    // Unique id for each pool (miner module) instance "instanceId": 1,
-    "instanceId": 1,
     // Change to your Zcash t-address
     "poolAddress": "tmGoHHqgsCRuEna9YQX9zKp9ujeqGLMLEYi",